 Our mission at Health Guide is to provide complete answers to any questions you have about your health and the health of your loved ones.
 Our content is empathetic, inclusive, accessible, and scientifically rigorous.
 That means when you read an article on Health Guide, you can trust that the information is accurate and based on reliable medical sources.

 You may feel concerned, possibly even scared, looking for answers to questions about your health.
 We aim to help you understand your situation by giving you the facts without being alarmist.
 There is a lot of information out there—some good, some not so good—and our team of medical professionals and writers are here to guide you on your health and wellness journey.

 Our editorial process

-Each article on Health Guide goes through a rigorous editorial process, including a careful medical review by one of our medical content managers.
-Medical content managers are trained physicians who examine each article with a fine-toothed comb.
+Each article on Health Guide goes through a rigorous editorial process, including a careful medical review by one of our managers of medical content and education.
+Managers of medical content and education are trained physicians who examine each article with a fine-toothed comb.
 They ensure every scientific study is correctly interpreted and that articles are not missing any pertinent medical information.

 We also have a team of editors—each with a decade or more of experience—who do meticulous edits for clarity, style, tone, grammar, and spelling.
-Our editors and medical content managers work closely together to make sure each article is the best representation of Health Guide’s mission.
+Our editors and managers of medical content and education work closely together to make sure each article is the best representation of Health Guide’s mission.

 Our voice and tone